- States open special enrollment periods to enroll uninsured

 But in light of the COVID-19 pandemic, HHS has relaxed those rules.
 Insurers that offer catastrophic plans are allowed to alter their benefits in order to provide pre-deductible coverage for testing and treatment related to COVID-19.

-34 states utilize Medicaid waivers to improve access to services
+All 50 states utilize Medicaid waivers to improve access to services

 Under Section 1135 of the Social Security Act, the Centers for Medicare and Medicaid Services (CMS) can waive certain Medicaid, Medicare, and CHIP rules during times of emergency.
 Once President Trump declared a nationwide state of emergency, states were able to make use of 1135 waivers in order to improve access to medical services during the emergency period.

-States appeal to insurers to prevent policy terminations
+States work to prevent policy terminations

 The ACA allows for a three-month grace period for people who receive premium subsidies in the exchange.
 But for those who aren’t getting subsidies – which includes everyone who buys coverage outside the exchange – the grace period is generally only one month long.

-In an effort to prevent coverage terminations at a time when many Americans are facing income instability, several states are asking or requiring state-regulated insurers to be more flexible with how they handle late premiums:
+In an effort to prevent coverage terminations at a time when many Americans are facing income instability, many states are asking or requiring state-regulated insurers to be more flexible with how they handle late premiums: